-Relevant Operational Policies: All policies covered by the definition as established in paragraphs 11 and 12 of this Policy.
-The Relevant Operational Policy that will be applicable for projects approved by the Board is the version in effect at the time of Board approval of the Bank-Financed Operation that is the subject of the Request, unless the relevant policy or legal documentation provides otherwise.
+Relevant Operational Policies: All policies as per paragraphs 11 and 12 of this Policy.
+The Relevant Operational Policy that will be applicable for a Bankfinanced Operation approved by the Board is the version in effect at the time of Board approval of the Bank-Financed Operation that is the subject of the Request, unless the relevant policy or legal documentation provides otherwise.
 Guidelines, procedures, or norms approved only by Management of the Bank are not subject to the Mechanism.
-In the event that the Board of Executive Directors grants an explicit waiver of the obligation to apply a specific Relevant Operational Policy to a particular project, that policy may not be used as grounds for submitting a Request to the ICIM.
+In the event that the Board grants an explicit waiver of the obligation to apply a specific Relevant Operational Policy to a particular Bank-financed Operation, that policy may not be used as grounds for submitting a Request to the ICIM.

-Request: A communication submitted by the Requesters or their Representative that alleges that they have suffered or may suffer harm due to the failure of the Bank to fulfill its Relevant Operational Policies within the context of a Bank-Financed Operation.
+Request: A communication submitted by the Requesters or their representative that alleges that they have suffered or may suffer harm due to the failure of the Bank to comply with one or more of its Relevant Operational Policies within the context of a Bank-Financed Operation.